 The extent of fire damage at a home or business is the single most important factor in terms of fire damage repair cost.
-Expenses associated with cleaning equipment and labor go up with the square footage affected by fire.
+Expenses associated with cleaning equipment and labor go up with the square footage affected by a fire.

 What Expenses Are Associated With Primary Fire Damage?

-Fires burn combustibles, melt plastics and metals and spread soot and smoke particulate.
+Fires burn combustibles, melt plastics and metals, and spread soot and smoke particulate.
 Property owners should also keep in mind that fire and water damage usually coincide at the location of fires extinguished by fire hoses.
 A single fire hose can dispense up to 500 gallons of water per minute, and any water that is present in a structure will intensify damage caused by soot and smoke.

-Combined fire and water damage increases the risk of secondary damage with lasting repercussions, such as mold.
+Combined fire and water damage increase the risk of secondary damage with lasting repercussions, such as mold.
 It is important to arrange for timely prevention or testing and remediation.
 Fire damage repair should start with mitigation measures.
 After extracting water left standing after extinguishing efforts and boarding up holes in walls or roofing, fire damage repairs typically start with removing ash and soot residues from surfaces and solid materials.

 Once all of the ash and soot that can be removed from a property has been cleaned and the contents have been removed, the affected area can be treated with cleaning solutions and wiped down with chemical sponges made of rubber.
 Experts may recommend the use of other specialized equipment such as an air scrubber to filter out particulate followed by an ozone machine, hydroxyl generator or thermal fogger to neutralize the odor of smoke particles.